DKRZ-AIM/dkrz-hereon-icon-superdropnet/ML-in-ICON.md

 ### Test

-To see whether your installation was successful, run the bubble experiments:
+We have created experiment files that build on the warm bubble scenario and incorporate the two-moment scheme for cloud microphysics.
+To see whether your installation was successful, run:

 #### Change model path